ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/basic_concepts.md

 A route
 -------

-The route file is the entry point of every http request.
-Somehow there must be mapping between an url like /index.html or /person.json to something inside your application that actually does something.
+The route file is the entry point of every HTTP request.
+Somehow there must be mapping between a URL like /index.html or /person.json to something inside your application that actually does something.
 And that is defined in the route file.

 By conventions every Ninja application contains the following Java file: <code>conf/Routes.java</code>.
-<code>Routes.java</code> contains all routes for your application.
+<code>Routes.java</code> contains all the routes for your application.

 A minimal route file looks like: